mathwhiz1212/proxmox-notes/ZFS.md

 Read: It’s easier to copy the data somewhere else, recreate the pool, and copy the data back than it is to rename it, so **choose your name well.**

+# Optimizations

-Turn on the newest compression (as of early 2025):
+Turn on the newest compression algorithm (as of early 2025):

 `zfs set compression=lz4 hardpool`